 But a single Sunday newspaper copy can easily run $3 or more.
 Signing up for a Sunday paper subscription typically will save you money in the long run when factoring in coupons.
 Plus, many publishers give the option to subscribe to just the Sunday edition.

 Read our tips for ways to get them super cheap.
 And if you’re wondering why you need a Sunday newspaper, we have all that for you, too.

 Download the Krazy Coupon Lady app for more gift ideas and other money-saving tips, deals, and coupons.

 1. Only pay for Sunday papers if you just want coupon inserts.

 There’s no sense in paying for a week-long subscription if you just want the coupons.
 Coupons only come in the Sunday edition of the paper, and most newspapers offer a Sunday-only subscription.
 If you’re only looking for coupon inserts, skip the rest of the week for a cheaper price tag.

-2. Check Discounted Newspapers to save 20% on your Sunday paper subscription.
+2. Check Discounted Newspapers to save up to 50% on your Sunday paper subscription.

 Just enter your zip code to see savings.
-I can have my local Sunday paper delivered for 20% off.
-On Discount Newspaper, I can get the Sunday newspaper for $2.20, compared to $2.71 if I went straight to Tampa Bay Times (without haggling, of course).
+I can have my local Wednesday and Sunday paper plus full digital access delivered for 50% off.
+On Discount Newspaper, I can get the Wednesday and Sunday newspaper for $1.99, compared to $2.99 if I went straight to Chicago Tribune (without haggling, of course).

 Want to learn how to get Sunday Newspaper Coupon Inserts for free?